AstroWarp¶

 Note: This guide covers the new version of AstroWarp.

-By contrast, the new AstroWarp is integrated into the GL.iNet router SDK.
+The new AstroWarp is integrated into the GL.iNet router SDK.
 It adopts the AmneziaWG protocol with built-in traffic obfuscation, delivering stable and secure connections for reliable remote access anytime, anywhere.

 This feature enables seamless remote access to your home network.
 You can directly set up and pair devices via a dynamic access code in the web Admin Panel, quickly establishing a secure connection between your travel router and home network in just seconds, with no registration or login required.